What to do when the siren sounds

 Siren test schedule

-The sirens are tested the first Saturday of each month at 12:45 p.m.
+The warning sirens throughout the City of Midland and the County of Midland are tested the first Saturday of each month at 12:45 p.m.
 A 'growl' test (not a full siren activation) is performed all other Saturdays of the month.